Launching an online business can be so exciting!

 Wait!
 You say you don’t even know what those things are?
 Well, then you are in exactly the right spot.

-In my 7 years as a Virtual Assistant, I’ve come across many online entrepreneurs who are on fire with truly revolutionary ideas.
-Unfortunately, the adrenaline and excitement of creating a new online business seems to wane as soon as the first basic technology decision needs to be made.
+As an online business owner myself, I’ve come across scores of other online entrepreneurs who have had amazing ideas for their own business.
+Unfortunately, the adrenaline and excitement of that business seems to wane as soon as they need to make their first tech choice – choosing the best email service provider for their online business.
 Too many people get hung up on technology before they even get out of the gate.

 Seriously, nothing happened.
 No “Congratulations” you’ve been added to the list.
 No, “Thank you for subscribing.”
-No, “Here’s the free offer.”
+No, “Here’s your freebie.”

 It was back to the drawing board for me.
 And over the course of, ahem, a week or so, I did get it figured out.
 Thank goodness for tech support!